 Clients: Asian Pacific Environmental Network (APEN), Communities for a Better Environment (CBE) as well as legislative and California Public Utility Commission (CPUC) decision makers.

 The course is intended for students interested in multi-disciplinary approaches to public policy problems.
-No background in either energy law or energy modelling is required.
-Students will engage in weekly lecture and discussion of building resilience and decarbonization science and policy, including student presentations and guest lectures by scientists, practitioners and policymakers who are true subject matter experts engaged in the policy processes student teams will be working on.
-Students will also meet additionally once per week with Professors Sivas and Wara in working sessions to discuss progress on team projects.
+No background in either energy law or energy modeling is required.
+Students will engage in weekly lecture and discussion of energy resilience and decarbonization science and policy, including student presentations and guest lectures by scientists, practitioners and policymakers who are true subject matter experts engaged in the policy processes student teams will be working on.
+Students will also meet outside of class once per week with the teaching team in working sessions to discuss progress on team projects.
 Elements used in grading: Attendance, Performance, Class Participation, Written Assignments, Final Paper.
 Students enrolled in Section 02 (with instructor consent) will be required to write an individual research paper meeting the Law School’s R paper requirements.

 Asian Pacific Environmental Network (APEN) as well as legislative and California Public Utility Commission (CPUC) decision makers.